This article is part of a larger series on Payroll Services.

 Based on our evaluation, we found Gusto to be the best overall payroll software for Mac users.
 With its cloud-based platform, you can easily access it through any device.
-It also offers reasonably-priced plans with fees that start at $39 plus $6 per employee monthly, plus a contractor-only option that costs $6 per person monthly.
+It also offers reasonably priced plans with fees that start at $39 plus $6 per employee monthly, plus a contractor-only option that costs $6 per person monthly.
 This makes Gusto an ideal option for small businesses that want quality services at affordable rates.
-Sign up for a free trial.

 Sign up for a Gusto plan today and see how its online tools can help streamline your payroll processes.